sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 ## Modular exercise with GitHub and Python
 In this exercise, you will incrementally improve a python script for plotting some data together.
 It is a type-along/demo where we discuss and experience aspects of (un)modular code development.
 We will focus on the “why”, not on the “how”.

+**NB** This exercise assumes that you are already familiar with how to use git as an individual or collaboratively through the web-interface.
+Because this is a slightly advanced lesson the commands you need to type during the exercise is deliberately not explicit for each step.

 ### Data
 The file temperatures.csv contains hourly air temperature measurements for the time range November 1, 2019 12:00 AM - November 30, 2019 11:59 PM for the observation station “Vantaa Helsinki-Vantaan lentoasema”.